jodersky/yamlesque/README.md

 As the name suggests, "yaml-esque" is a Scala implementation of the most frequently used YAML features.
-It takes inspiration from [Haoyi Li's ujson](http://www.lihaoyi.com/post/uJsonfastflexibleandintuitiveJSONforScala.html) and aims to provide an idiomatic API that is cross-platform and has no dependencies.
+It takes inspiration from [Haoyi Li's ujson](http://www.lihaoyi.com/post/uJsonfastflexibleandintuitiveJSONforScala.html) library and aims to provide an idiomatic API that is cross-platform and has no dependencies.

 ## Getting Started